-- First, we have established relationships of cooperation and trust with law enforcement and security organisations in these two countries.
-Projects that deal with contentious issues such as human rights in the security sector, and that involve partnerships between civil society and security or law enforcement agencies, will largely stand or fall on the strength of those relationships and on the capacity and willingness of the partners to work through their differences productively.
+- First, the project partners had established relationships of cooperation and trust with law enforcement and security organisations in these two countries.
+Projects that deal with contentious issues such as human rights in the security sector and that involve partnerships between civil society and security or law enforcement agencies, will largely stand or fall on the strength of those relationships and on the capacity and willingness of the partners to productively work through their differences.
 As discussed in the Issues Papers series, the process of strengthening, and at times testing, the limits of these relationships and the question of how human rights organisations and security sectors can work together with a 'creative tension' are themselves important subjects of reflection. - Second, both of these countries are now emerging from serious and long standing civil conflicts and have publicly committed to re-establishing democracy and the rule of law.
-Research indicates that transitional and post conflict periods during which states are in the process of democratisation provide opportunities for achieving outcomes with respect to human rights protection that might not otherwise be available.2 As such, it is now an excellent time to be seeking creative avenues for change in Nepal and Sri Lanka. - Third, for a considerable time, Non-Government Organisations (NGOs) and international organisations have been reporting on the incidence of the improper use of force in Nepal and Sri Lanka.
-This in turn has raised the concern of, and responses from, the international community.
+Research indicates that transitional and post conflict periods during which states are in the process of democratisation provide opportunities for achieving outcomes with respect to human rights protection that might not otherwise be available.
+As such, this period represents a sensible time to be seeking creative avenues for change in Nepal and Sri Lanka. - Third, for a considerable time, NGOs and international organisations have been reporting on the incidence of torture in Nepal and Sri Lanka.
+This has in turn raised the concern of, and responses from, the international community.